-IT integration enables the necessary networking to address software or hardware issues that arise over time.
-As a result, you improve your business processes, operational performance and reduce your operating costs.
-IT integration provides the essential foundation for agile responses to changing business requirements.
+Integration (iPaaS) enables the necessary networking to solve software or hardware problems that occur over time.
+As a result, you improve your business processes and operational performance and reduce your operating costs.
+Integration (iPaaS) is an essential foundation for enabling companies to respond flexibly to changing business requirements.

-IT integration is the process of linking and connecting subsystems into a holistic system.
+Integration (iPaaS) is the process of linking and connecting subsystems into a holistic system.
 Integration is the layer of a platform.
-If we refer to the software systems of a company, the aim here is to connect the various systems, such as CRM, ERP etc., and to enable the mutual exchange of data.
-Microservices are combined parts of an application on which the integration layer is based.
+If we refer to the software systems of a company, the aim is to connect the various systems, such as CRM, ERP, etc., and to enable the mutual exchange of data.
+Microservices are various combined parts of an application on which the integration layer is based.

-These integration solutions offer a wide variety of use cases.
-They enable simple queries from a wide range of web sites, as well as the receipt of information from various core systems, such as CRM, ERP, merchandise information system, or even time recording.
-The synchronization of master data from different systems in a single MDM system is another example.
-The possibilities are virtually unlimited.
+Integration (iPaaS) provides solutions for a wide range of use cases.
+It enables simple queries from a variety of websites as well as receiving information from different core systems such as CRM, ERP, enterprise resource planning or time and attendance systems.
+It also enables the synchronization of master data from different systems in a single MDM system.
+The possibilities of integration are almost unlimited.

-It makes no difference whether it is strictly software systems that are communicating with one another or whether hardware components such as sensors are also integrated.
-This means IoT and edge components can also be integrated seamlessly.
+It makes no difference whether these are pure software systems that communicate with each other or whether hardware components such as sensors are integrated.
+IoT and edge components can also be integrated seamlessly.

-The communication channels are as diverse as the use cases.
-The simplest is the synchronous path, such as a query of a website.
-Asynchronous communication is also used, enabling time-specific and event-dependent communication, to name just the two most important cases.
+As diverse as the application areas are, so are the communication channels.
+The simplest is the synchronous path, for example querying a website.
+In addition, there is asynchronous communication, which enables time- and event-dependent communication, to name just the two most important cases.

-Last but not least, integration makes it possible to process or combine individual data over every transmission channel.
+Last but not least, Integration (iPaaS) allows individual data to be processed or combined over any transmission channel.
 In other words, source data can be formatted, combined, or transformed for the target system.
-Likewise, data can also be recorded from multiple systems and aggregated before it is transferred to a target system.
+Likewise, data from multiple systems can be collected and aggregated before being transferred to a target system.

-The integration approach with Scheer PAS involves the tried and tested combination of microservices and a classic service-oriented architecture.
+When integrating with Scheer PAS, we rely on the proven combination between microservices and a classic service-oriented architecture.

 The ideal foundation

-Problems with individual services cannot have any impact on other services, which makes Scheer PAS solutions very stable.
-Services can be commissioned independently of each other or can be replaced by new versions without downtime.
-The deployment of a service only takes a few seconds, depending on its scope.
-It is an ideal foundation for an iterative approach to complex solutions.
+Problems in individual services cannot affect other services.
+This makes Scheer PAS solutions very stable.
+Services can be put into operation or replaced by new versions independently of each other without downtime.
+Deployment of a service takes only a few seconds, depending on the scope: The ideal foundation for an iterative approach to complex solutions.

 Scheer PAS starts with a process-based model.
-The service is implemented as a synchronous or asynchronous service, depending on the need.
-From this process, Scheer PAS generates a functionally equivalent xUML state machine with persistent states.
-This is a very powerful function since the generated service can be packaged and deployed immediately, with recording of the entire process.
+The service is implemented synchronously or asynchronously as required.
+From this process, Scheer PAS generates a functionally equivalent xUML state machine with persistent states - a very powerful approach: The generated service is immediately packaged and deployed, and the entire process is recorded.
 It writes log entries during every state transition, creating a fully transparent service.

-You can also add individual steps to the model incrementally, but still have an executable service from the very first minute.
+You can add individual steps to the model as you go, but still have a running service from the very first minute.

 Scheer PAS integration is not a monolithic container; the services do not run “in” the Scheer PAS integration, but rather as independent processes directly in the operating system.

-Solutions can be scaled nearly linearly, in line with your resource requirements.
+The solutions can be scaled almost linearly, depending on your resource requirements.
 Small solutions in particular are quite frugal and have no significant overhead.

-Even more importantly, the only limit to scaling Scheer PAS integration is the amount of system resources provided, not due to software or license constraints.
+More importantly, Scheer PAS Integration (iPaaS) is only limited in its scaling by the system resources provided, not by software or license restrictions.

 - Detailed logging and monitoring through asynchronous communication